huggingface/blog/simple_sdxl_optimizations.md

 This isn’t very practical and can slow you down because you’re often generating more than 4 images.
 And if you don’t have a more powerful GPU, you’ll run into that frustrating out-of-memory error message.
 So how can we optimize SDXL to increase inference speed and reduce its memory-usage?

-At 🤗 Diffusers, we have a bunch of optimization tricks and techniques to help you run memory-intensive models like SDXL and this blog will show you how!
-The two things we’ll focus on optimizing are *inference speed* and *memory*.
+In 🤗 Diffusers, we have a bunch of optimization tricks and techniques to help you run memory-intensive models like SDXL and we'll show you how!
+The two things we’ll focus on are *inference speed* and *memory*.

 <aside>
 🧠 The techniques discussed in this post are applicable to all the [pipelines](https://huggingface.co/docs/diffusers/main/en/using-diffusers/pipeline_overview).